blink1073/oct2py/README.rst

 - Version 0.3.2 fixes a bug where column vectors are collapsed
 - Version 0.3.4 improves speed of large matrices, and better handles singleton dimensions
+- Version 0.3.5 forces plots to render when using newer versions of Octave

 Installation